Step-by-step instructions for installing a Wildcard on multiple servers

 - The Difference Between Multi-Domain SSL and Wildcard SSL Certificates

-Secure your main domain name and their multiple subdomains with single Wildcard SSL Certificate.
+Secure unlimited subdomains on the multiple servers with a single Wildcard SSL Certificate.